venkat50/tutorials/ContainerAsFunction/README.md

 ## Start Fn Server

-Next, if it isn't already running, you'll need to start the Fn server.
+if it isn't already running, you'll need to start the Fn server.
 We'll run it in the foreground to let us see the server log messages so let's open a new terminal for this.